Prepare Your Hotel Website for the 2021 Google 'Page Experience' Update

 If your first question here is “what is the Google search algorithm?”, let’s start with the basics: The Google search algorithm is a complex system that ‘crawls’ millions of websites and takes note of everything it finds there, including the website’s written content, the design, the way it’s coded, how fast it loads, and how people are behaving on the website.

-When you search for a given phrase on Google, the algorithm serves you websites by pairing your search query and perceived intentions with website that match them.
+When you search for a given phrase on Google, the algorithm serves you websites by pairing your search query and perceived intentions with websites that match them.
 The websites that rank the highest will be the ones deemed to be most relevant to your search and most likely to satisfy your intention.

 Google is constantly tweaking this algorithm in small ways.
 Occasionally, they will release a more major update to it.
 This is one of these occasions.
 Their intention here is to give greater weight to website criteria that relate to a user’s experience a website, rather than just the information provided by the website.